Events & Programming

 MAJOR TAYLOR RACING LEAGUE: 2018 EVENT DATES

 THURSDAY NIGHT RACING: Racing begins at 7pm unless otherwise noted.
 Every Thursday May 17 (2018) through September 6.
 See full schedule and registration for race type.

 MIDWEST CHALLENGE: Regional level event for cat 1-3 men and women.
-Over $5000 in cash prizes available.
-Mass start, timed events, madison, and keirin.
+Over $5000 in cash prizes available, including the $1000 'Winner Takes All' 10 mile scratch races.
+Mass start races, timed events, madison, and keirin.
 July 6 & 7, 2018.